yeunyuankuo/Perceptron-Vanilla-and-Averaged-Classifier/README.md

 # Perceptron-Vanilla-and-Averaged-Classifier
-This is a perceptron classifier, vanilla version and averaged version, written from scratch using only Python's built-in library (no pre-written third-party packages or libraries are used).)
+This is a perceptron classifier (vanilla version and averaged version), used for NLP purposes, written from scratch using only Python's built-in library (no pre-written third-party packages or libraries are used).)